ISE-Neutrino/api-testing/docs/load-test.md

 Each test scenario consists of three sections:

-- Options
+- Options (Configuration)
-- Setup
+- Setup (Initializations)
 - Test Cases

 ### 1. Test Options

 The `Test Options` section defines test-run behavior, including the following:

-- **Tags:** Defines the tags to be added to the test metrics and results, which can later be used to filter results;
+- **Tags:** Defines the tags to be added to the test metrics and results, which can later be used to filter results
-- **Thresholds:** Defines the performance Thresholds, used to ensure that the API performs within your SLOs;
+- **Thresholds:** Defines the performance Thresholds, used to ensure that the API performs within your SLOs
 - **Scenarios:** Defines the test scenarios, each scenario defining the function to be called with the test options, such as:
   - Executor type: Constant or Ramping Arrival Rate, Constant or Ramping VUs (virtual users), and [more](https://k6.io/docs/using-k6/scenarios/executors/);
-  - VUs: The number of virtual users or workers;
+  - VUs: The number of virtual users or workers
   - Duration of the test
   - Rate: The number of iterations per time unit
   - Time unit: The time unit for the rate